brunagazzoto/brunagazzoto/README.md

-# Hi, I'm Bruna! 👋
+# Hi, I'm Bruna

-🎓 Systems Development Student at COTIL
+Systems Development Student at COTIL
-💻 Interested in Technology and Software Development
+Interested in Technology and Software Development
-🌱 Currently learning programming and web development

-## 👩‍💻 About Me
+## About Me

 I'm a Systems Development student from Brazil, interested in technology and software development.